awkena/panGenomeBreedr/docs/reference/query_map_accessions.md

-# Interactive geographic exploration of sorghum accessions (local)
+# Interactive geographic exploration of the samples (local)

-Generates an interactive web map via `leaflet` displaying the geographic distribution of sorghum lines based on latitude and longitude coordinates.
-Points are dynamically colored by a user-specified metadata category and display scrollable, auto-formatted HTML tooltips containing all available metadata attributes.
+Interactive geographic exploration of the samples (local)

 ## Usage